D-JPM/D-JPM/README.md

 #### Personal Projects
 - [Text-Cell-Analyzer](https://github.com/D-JPM/Text-Cell-Analyzer) -  - Tool for analyzing text data in a cell-based format (useful for logistics data processing) [In Progress]
-- [video-log-overlay](https://github.com/D-JPM/video-log-overlay) - Personal experiment: A tool to embed timestamp and log data into video recordings for personal documentation and learning reflections [In progress]